cameronstackhouse/exploring-the-design-space-of-artificial-life/README.md

 [Cameron Stackhouse](https://github.com/cameronstackhouse)

 ## Description
 This project is exploring the design space of xenobots created using an [evolutionary pipeline proposed by Kriegman et al](https://cdorgs.github.io/).
-The project aims to discover traits in the genotype-phenotype mapping that helps create a population of viable xenobot designs alongside analysing the effectiveness of compositional pattern producing networks as genetic encodings, and identifying why specific genotypes produce specific types of phenotypic structures.

-Alongside exploring the design space of the original pipeline, this project aims to explore the genotype-phenotype relationship when other evolutionary algorithms are used to evolve the population of genotypes, such as HyperNEAT.
+The project aims to answer the following research questions:
+1. What are the most designable phenotypes?
+2. Is there bias in the genotype-phenotype map in producing particular outputs?
+3. How can we cluster phenotypes and can we identify features of organisms which perform better at particular tasks?
+4. Do alternative evolutionary algorithms perfom better in identifying high-performance biological designs?

 The code uses [voxcraft-sim](https://github.com/voxcraft/voxcraft-sim) to assess the fitness of xenobots for perfoming given tasks, allowing for the evolution of a population.

 Based on:
 * https://github.com/voxcraft/voxcraft-sim